 Position Statement on School Climate

-Griswold Public Schools has always, and will continue to, foster an academic environment that is safe, comfortable, and tolerant of all people regardless of race, gender, sexual orientation, or other discerning characteristics.
+Griswold Public Schools always has and will continue to foster an academic environment that is safe, comfortable, and tolerant of all people regardless of race, gender, sexual orientation, or other discerning characteristics.
 In order to maintain a safe school climate everywhere on campus, the district does many things to educate and promote positive and respectful behavior; the district also has a comprehensive response system (which includes discipline and intervention) when a person or persons are disrespectful or mean to anyone else.

 The district has agreed to take a strong stance against bullying and harassing behavior both on and off school campus that would cause any person to feel unsafe or uncomfortable while on campus.
-This type of behavior includes actions taken in school, on school busses, at school-sponsored activities, on and off school property, electronically (through the use of cell phones, social media, or other electronic means), and any other circumstance that fits the definition of bullying as set forth by the State of CT.
+This type of behavior includes actions taken in school, on school buses, at school-sponsored activities, on and off school property, electronically (through the use of cell phones, social media, or other electronic means), and any other circumstance that fits the definition of bullying as set forth by the State of CT.

 Definition of Bullying

-Bullying shall include, but not be limited to, a written, oral or electronic communication or physical act or gesture based on any actual or perceived differentiating characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression, socioeconomic status, academic status, physical appearance, or mental, physical, developmental or sensory disability, or by association with an individual or group who has or is perceived to have one or more of such characteristics.
+Bullying shall include, but not be limited to, a written, verbal or electronic communication or physical act or gesture based on any actual or perceived differentiating characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression, socioeconomic status, academic status, physical appearance, or physical, mental, developmental or sensory disability, or by association with an individual or group who has or is perceived to have one or more of such characteristics.

 A convenient, thorough, and manageable reporting system that can be used anonymously or not to report a possible incident of bullying to building administration and the school’s climate specialist

 A clearly defined procedure to be followed when investigating every report of alleged bullying, which will include a determination of whether or not bullying has occurred and next steps to follow to address the situation

 Clearly defined expectations for notifying the parents/guardians of both the bully and the victim of the bully, which includes an opportunity to meet with building administration about the results of the investigation

-• A clearly defined follow-up procedure with the victim and his/her family after the bullying situation has been addressed to determine if there have been any further incidents related to the reported problem
+A clearly defined follow-up procedure with the victim and his/her family after the bullying situation has been addressed to determine if there have been any further incidents related to the reported problem

 A clearly defined recording and filing system, which includes a mechanism to follow when a request has been made of a school about their history of bullying incidents

 A non-all-inclusive list of strategies to be used to educate the bully or bullies about what bullying is and the effects of bullying and ways to prevent any future incidents of bullying